ietf-rats-wg/eat/draft-ietf-rats-eat.md

 to track other characteristics of the entity to keep entities distinct between manufacturers).

-There are privacy considerations for UEIDs.
-See {{ueidprivacyconsiderations}}.
+#### Rules for Creating UEIDs

+A UEID is constructed of a single type byte followed by the unique bytes for that type.
+The combination of the type and identifier is necessary for global uniqueness in the case that the unique bytes of different types are accidentally the same.

+UEIDS are variable length to accommodate the types defined here and future-defined types.

+UEIDs SHOULD NOT be longer than 33 bytes.
+If they are longer, there is no guarantee that a receiver will be able to accept them.
+See {{UEID-Design}}.

-The UEID is permanent.
+A UEID is permanent.
 It MUST never change for a given entity.

-A UEID is constructed of a single type byte followed by the bytes that are the identifier.
-Several types are allowed to accommodate different industries, different manufacturing processes and to have an alternative that doesn't require paying a registration fee.
+The different types of UEIDs 1) accommodate different manufacturing processes, 2) accommodate short and small UEIDs, 3) have an option that doesn't require registration fees and central administration.
 Creation of new types requires a Standards Action {{RFC8126}}.

-UEIDS are variable length to accommodate the types defined here and new types that may be defined in the future.

-All implementations MUST be able to receive UEIDs up to 33 bytes long.
-33 bytes is the longest defined in this document and gives necessary entropy for probabilistic uniqueness.
-See {{UEID-Design}}.

-UEIDs SHOULD NOT be longer than 33 bytes.
-If they are longer, there is no guarantee that a receiver will be able to accept them.
+A manufacturer of entities may use different types for different products.
+They may also change from one type to another for a given product or use one type for some items of a given produce and another type for other.

 | Type Byte | Type Name | Specification |
 | 0x01 | RAND | This is a 128, 192 or 256-bit random number generated once and stored in the entity.
 This may be constructed by concatenating enough identifiers to make up an equivalent number of random bits and then feeding the concatenation through a cryptographic hash function.
 It may also be a cryptographic quality random number generated once at the beginning of the life of the entity and stored.
 It MUST NOT be smaller than 128 bits.
 See the length analysis in {{UEID-Design}}. |